 We source our products from both domestic and international brand partners.
-As of December 31, 2018, 2019, and 2020, we worked with over 17,000, 18,000, and 21,000 brand partners, respectively.
+As of December 31, 2019, 2020, and 2021, we worked with over 18,000, 21,000, and 25,000 brand partners, respectively.
 We depend significantly on our ability to source products from brand partners on favorable pricing terms, typically at a substantial discount to the original sales price.
 However, our agreements do not ensure the long-term availability of merchandise or the continuation of any particular pricing practices.
 We cannot assure you that our current brand partners will continue to sell products to us on commercially acceptable terms, or at all.
 In the event that we are not able to purchase merchandise on favorable pricing terms, our revenues, profit margin, and earnings may be materially and adversely affected.
 Our brand partners primarily include brand owners, and to a lesser extent, brand distributors and resellers.
 If any brand distributor or reseller fails to obtain or maintain appropriate authorization from the relevant brand owner to sell certain products to us, such brand distributor or reseller may cease selling such products to us at any time, which may adversely affect our business and revenues.
-Furthermore, although we, as an online distributor, are not directly responsible to obtain customs clearance or other relevant permits for the sale of products imported by our brand partners, we are required under the relevant PRC laws to check whether our brand partners who have imported such products have obtained the requisite import-related permits or filings and whether the products have passed the quality inspection before they are sold and distributed in the China market.
-If any of our brand partners fails to pay the required import tariffs, fails to obtain clearance from the customs or inspection and quarantine bureaus, or fails to meet the product labeling or other mandatory specification requirements, and sells such imported products to us, we may be subject to fines, suspension of business, and confiscation of unla
+Furthermore, although we, as an online distributor, are not directly responsible to obtain customs clearance or other relevant permits for the sale of products imported by our brand partners, we are required under the relevant PRC laws to check whether our brand partners who import such products have obtained the requisite import-related permits or filings and whether the products have passed the quality inspection before they are sold and distributed in the China market.
+If any of our brand partners fails to pay the required import tariffs, fails to obtain clearance from the customs or inspection and quarantine bureaus, or fails to meet the product labeling or other mandatory specification requirements, and sells such imported products to us, we may be subject to fines, suspension of business, and confiscation of unlawfully sold products and the proceeds from such sales, depending on the nature and gravity of such liabilities.